gregorybesson/hapi-sequelize/README.md

 Simply pass in your sequelize instance and a few basic options and voila.
 Options accepts a single object or an array for multiple dbs.

+> A new option is available since sequelize version 4.x: You now may use the option "alter" if you want to alter your database without dropping your tables (and loosing your data).
+In production, you should still use the migrations way (http://docs.sequelizejs.com/manual/tutorial/migrations.html).

 ```javascript
 server.register([
   {